cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

   <tr>
     <td>Treating training sets as managed assets under a MLOps workflow</td>
     <td>One of the difficult challenges for MLOps tooling is to be able to treat data as a managed asset in an MLOps workflow.
 Typically, it should be expected that traditional source code control techniques are inapplicable to data assets, which may be very large and reside in environments that are not amenable to tracking changes in the same manner as source code.
 New meta-data techniques must be created to effectively record and manage aggregates of data that represent specific versions of training, testing or validation sets.
 Given the variety of data storage mechanisms in common usage, this will likely necessitate pluggable extensions to tooling.</br></br>
-    It must be possible to define a specific set of data which can be introduced into MLOps tooling for a given training run to produce a model version, and to retrospecively inspect the set of data that was used to create a known model version in the past.
+    It must be possible to define a specific set of data which can be introduced into MLOps tooling for a given training run to produce a model version, and to retrospectively inspect the set of data that was used to create a known model version in the past.
 Multiple model instances may share one data set and subsequent iterations of a model may be required to be regression tested against specific data set instances.
 It should be recognised that data sets are long-lived assets that may have compliance implications but which may also be required to be edited in response to data protection requests, invalidating all models based upon a set.
     </td>
   </tr>
   <tr>